tchezery/BrFideliza/README.md

-ATENTION: Not finished!!!
+ATENTION: Not finished!

+For work:
-For work i use MySQL and XAMPP to server.
+i use MySQL and XAMPP to server.
+Need review